ijayhub/portfolio-react/README.md

 ```
-> Welcome landing page that has CTA takes you to download the resume.
+> Welcome landing page that has CTA takes you to contact form.
-> Section on about me
+> Section on about me takes you to download the resume.
 > A section that displays my work.
 > A contact section.